 Softshell jackets are the all-rounder for bike tours

-Softshell jackets are mostly “only” water-repellent, but they are stretchable and warmer than hardshell jackets.
+Softshell jackets are usually “only” water-repellent, but they are stretchable and warmer than hardshell jackets.
 These jackets come in different material thicknesses, making them suitable for various weather conditions.
-A thin softshell jacket can be well used as a bike jacket for summer as it protects you from wind and light rain.
-Thicker fabrics are suitable for cool weather in the transitional period.
-The inside is usually brushed and therefore particularly soft on the skin, making the jacket very comfortable to wear over a top or t-shirt in summer.
+A thin softshell jacket is great as a bike jacket for summer, as it protects you from wind and light rain.
+Thicker fabrics are suitable for cool weather in the transitional season.
+The inside is usually brushed, making it particularly soft on the skin, so the jacket is very comfortable to wear over a top or T-shirt in summer.

-Windbreakers or wind jackets for fast bike rounds
+Windbreakers or wind jackets for quick bike rounds

 Most hardshell rain jackets and many softshell jackets are windproof, so why should you buy a wind jacket?
-Quite simply: Windbreakers or wind jackets are usually much more breathable than rain jackets and are therefore much more comfortable to wear on windy but dry days or with a lot of wind than a dense rain jacket.
-They are also often particularly lightweight.
+Simply put: Windbreakers or wind jackets are usually much more breathable than rain jackets and therefore much more comfortable to wear on windy but dry days or with a lot of headwind than a dense rain jacket.
+They are also often particularly light.

-On the bike, the wind chill effect is always an issue.
-"Wind chill" means that the warming layer of air around your body is blown away by the wind or airstream, and you feel cold despite warm temperatures.
-This can be quite pleasant in the heat, but on colder days cyclists cool down particularly quickly, as the airstream quickly lowers the “perceived temperature” by a few degrees.
-There are formulas to calculate the wind chill effect, but you want to ride a bike, not do math.
+On the bike, the windchill effect is always an issue.
+"Windchill" means that the warming air layer around your body is blown away by wind or headwind, and you feel cold despite warm temperatures.
+This can be quite pleasant in the heat, but on colder days, cyclists cool down particularly quickly because the headwind lowers the “perceived temperature” by a few degrees.
+There are formulas to calculate the windchill effect, but you want to ride your bike, not do calculations.

 |